Here are 7 signs of termites that you might have these unwanted guests living in your home:

 Usually the first sign of a termite infestation is the presence of flying termites called swarmers or alates.
 The flying termites are the males and females that have left the nest to find a mate and then establish a new colony which could be near or in your home.

 Read more about these winged termites in our previous blog Why Flying Termites Mean Serious Trouble.

 Some species swarm at night and are attracted to light sources.
 Other species will swarm in daylight, but all drywood termites tend to swarm after rain at particular times of the year.

 Another common sign of termites is the discarded wings.
 Flying termites lose their wings shortly after finding a mate.
 Male and female termites pair up then crawl to a suitable nesting site where they seal themselves in to mate and start the new colony.
 The king and queen start off by caring for their young until there are enough workers to take over.
 The king continues to tend for the queen and the pair can live together in the growing colony for over ten years.

-Did You Know in some termite species the males die shortly after mating but the green can live for up to 20+ years!
+Did You Know in some termite species the males die shortly after mating but the Queen can live for up to 20+ years!

 3. White Ants